Keeping Up With the Joneses – From Polluted to Pleasing

 1. DIY demonstrates good stewardship.

 I don’t can tomatoes because it’s fun, people!
 While I do enjoy spending time with my daughter while we put up our garden bounty, honestly?
 I’d rather be shopping at Hobby Lobby.
 But saving money is one of my gigs as a home manager.
+I put a huge chunk of our savings to education saving plans for our kids.
 Of course if the DIY project is saving me money AND it’s fun, well, cudos to me!

 2. DIY cultivates family cohesiveness.